yingyichen-cyy/PrimalAttention/README.md

 Please refer to different folders for detailed experiment instructions.
 Note that we specified **different environments for different tasks**, among which the environment for reinforcement learning is the most complicated.

-Please feel free to contact yingyi.chen@esat.kuleuven.be for any discussion.
+Please feel free to contact chenyingyi076@gmail.com for any discussion.

 * [1.
 Time Series Classification (UEA)](https://github.com/yingyichen-cyy/PrimalAttention/tree/master/PrimalAttention_TimeSeries)
   - [PrimalFormer](https://github.com/yingyichen-cyy/PrimalAttention/tree/master/PrimalAttention_TimeSeries/PrimalFormer)